BEST PRACTICES FOR EMPLOYERS

 While most hostages return home safely, you need to be prepared for the worst.
 This is a difficult job, but an important one.
 How this news is conveyed can have a significant impact on how the family copes.

 This news is best delivered face to face.
-Only under the most exceptional circumstances should it be delivered over the phone or Skype.
+Only under the most exceptional circumstances should it be delivered over the phone or via video call.

 Be prepared for the conversation.
 Be clear about the facts and what you don’t you know.
 Try to have a second person with you, whether to support you or to assist with practical challenges, such as if there are children at home.

-When you arrive, identify yourself, satisfy yourself that you are talking to the correct member of the family, and speak calmly and clearly without delay.
+When you arrive, identify yourself, ensure you are talking to the correct family member and speak calmly and clearly.

 Don’t ask the family to fill in forms or make decisions at this stage.
 Come back another time to do this.
 Children should not be left out of this, but if they are young, be sensitive that they may need looking after separately as your visit continues.